-france Europe is one of the more popular travel destinations in the world due to its cultural heritage, beautiful scenery, and lavish lifestyles.
-It’s impossible to tour Europe in one trip let alone ten, but we can at least give some popular destination spots to check off your bucket list.
+Europe is one of the more popular travel destinations in the world due to its cultural heritage, famous scenery, and lavish lifestyles.
+It’s impossible to tour Europe in one trip, let alone ten, but we can at least give some popular destination spots to check off your bucket list.

 Map of European Countries